logicalclocks/hops-docs/docs/installation_guide/platforms/cloud.rst

 Quickstart on Azure
 -------------------------------------

 Azure VMs do not support private DNS by default, so you will need to add support for a private DNS space to the VMs used in Hopsworks.
-Follow these instructions AzureDNS_ to create the virtual machines for use in Hopsworks.
-Once VMs have been created with a private DNS name, you can follow the instructions above for single-host and multi-host installations for AWS and GCP.
+Follow these instructions AzureDNS_ to create the virtual machines for use in Hopsworks - but make sure your DNS zone name is very short, line 2-3 chars in length.
+If it is longer, you total fully qualified domain name might exceed 60 chars, and it will not work with OpenSSL/TLS.
+Once VMs have been created with a short private DNS name, you can follow the instructions above for single-host and multi-host installations for AWS and GCP.

 .. _AzureDNS: https://docs.microsoft.com/en-us/azure/dns/private-dns-getstarted-portal